 You can enjoy it as a snack or appetizer after seasoning and brushing it with a bit of olive oil.

-Do you know some other vegetable high in protein and good for a diabetic meal plan?
+Do you know some other vegetables high in protein and good for a diabetic meal plan?